SRatna/ToLearn-App/README.md

-This project is a react based app that enables user to add new to-learn item.
+Simple react based app where user can add a new item they want to learn and others can vote on those items.
+That with largest vote count will be choosen for upcoming learning session.